MicrosoftDocs/power-automate-docs/articles/developer/embed-flow-dev.md

 ```html
 <script src="https://make.powerautomate.com/Content/msflowsdk-1.1.js"></script>
 ```

 > [!NOTE]
-> The recommended way to include the Flow JS SDK in your application is using the above reference.
+> - The recommended way to include the Flow JS SDK in your application is using the above reference.
 Adding a local copy of the Flow JS SDK to your application or web page can result in you using an older unsupported version of the SDK over time causing breaks in functionality.

-> [!NOTE]
-> Power Automate stores some data such as user identity and preferences locally leveraging your browsers capabilities.
+> - Power Automate stores some data such as user identity and preferences locally leveraging your browsers capabilities.
 Problems occur if the browser blocks storage of such local data, or third-party cookies set by Power Automate.
 Users need to enable third party cookies in their browser in order for the widget to load correctly.

 Create a JS SDK instance by passing optional hostName and locale values in a JSON object.